Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Numerical results

 \subsection{Convergence and complexity of the antithetic multilevel sampling scheme}

-Here, we numerically illustrate the performance of the MLMC Milstein method (applied to Example 1 from above) which uses the antithetic approach presented in Section \ref{Section:SectionAnti}, applied to point-delay McKean--Vlasov SDEs.
-In particular, we will demonstrate the variance decay of the multi-level correction terms described in equation \eqref{eq:VarAssump} and investigate the overall computational complexity to estimate $\mathbb{E}[P(X_T)]$ with given accuracy $\varepsilon>0$ when the estimator \eqref{eqn:MLML} is used.
+Here, we numerically illustrate the performance of the MLMC Milstein method which uses the antithetic approach presented in Section \ref{Section:SectionAnti} applied to Example 1 from above. { We focus on Scheme 2, which was found to be slightly more accurate numerically in the previous section.} In particular, we will demonstrate the variance decay of the multilevel correction terms described in equation \eqref{eq:VarAssump} and investigate the overall computational complexity to estimate $\mathbb{E}[P(X_T)]$ with given accuracy $\varepsilon>0$ when the estimator \eqref{eqn:MLML} is used.

 Using the same notation as in Section \ref{Section:Sec2}, the scheme has the form